 Accessibility

-Access to mental health support and therapeutic services can be very challenging for those with physical disabilities, chronic illness and/or neurodiverse traits.
+Access to mental health support and therapeutic services can be very challenging for those with physical disabilities, chronic illness and/or neurodivergent traits.
 Below I outline what measures I have put in place to help my practice as accessible as possible.

 Covid Concerns